avitalmintz/led-pixel-frame/README.md

 ## How it works

-The ESP32 runs a tiny "dumb display" firmware that
-listens on the USB serial port and lights pixels.
+The ESP32 runs a tiny "dumb display" firmware that listens on the USB serial port and lights pixels.
 All of the artwork is computed on the Mac in Python and streamed over the cable, frame by frame.
-That means you can change the look instantly by editing Python, with no re-flashing of the board.

 The panel is wired in a serpentine layout (each row runs the opposite direction from the last), 256 WS2812B pixels total, data on GPIO 13, GRB color